House files bill to protect student interns from exploitation

 It also requires a memorandum of agreement and a detailed internship plan between educational institutions and employers to ensure learning objectives are met.

-The bill's proponents highlighted that despite existing guidelines, reports of intern abuse, including menial tasks unrelated to their studies, unsafe workplaces, lack of mentorship, and excessive hours without just compensation, persist.
+Proponents highlighted that despite existing guidelines, reports of intern abuse, including menial tasks, unsafe workplaces, lack of mentorship, and excessive hours without just compensation, persist.

 Topics in this story